luque667788/rustsmartsolarhome/README.md

 This is my smart home frontend developed with Rust (WASM), utilizing the [Leptos](https://leptos.dev/) framework.

 The page is served with hydration (SSR and CSR) which is seamlessly implemented out of the box with Leptos.
-It communicates via MQTT (and some bits of usual HTTP) with ESP32.
+It communicates via MQTT (and some bits of usual HTTP) with an ESP32.

 If there are any questions, feel free to contact me by email: luquemendonca@gmail.com